kaylz-d/butterfly-pcb-keychain/README.md

 # This is a design of a butterfly PCB keychain!

 I was inspired to make it after attending acon's Solder workshop for the Athena Award.
 The butterfly shape is based on resin shaker keychains that were somewhat popular for a bit during quarantine.
 I followed the shape of the resin shaker mold, making a butterfly SVG vector in Figma that I put on the Edge Cuts layer, making the PCB design in KiCad.
+This design is 92mm x 72mm.

 ## Materials
 - Battery Holder (1)